Center for Dementia Research (CDR)

 A major emphasis of the CDR is “translational” research, which is aimed at understanding the molecular and cellular basis of AD and other neurodegenerative states {e.g., Parkinson’s disease (PD), Huntington disease (HD), amyotrophic lateral sclerosis (ALS), Lewy body dementia (DLB), stroke, and others} in order to develop accurate models, which are then used to devise new strategies for early diagnosis (e.g., neuroimaging, biomarker identification) and treatment.

 Although it has not been fully resolved whether or not senile plaques or NFTs cause AD, lowering amounts of these abnormal proteins has been a key objective of many clinical drug trials and pharmaceutical companies trying to develop new therapies to prevent or treat the disorder.
 CDR researchers have advanced this goal by identifying novel processes that can cause nerve cells to overexpress amyloid, thereby revealing new possibilities for blocking amyloid accumulation.
-CDR researchers employ animal and cellular models of Ab accumulation, tau accumulation, and Down syndrome (DS) to understand what is occurring in the brains of AD patients, with the goal of understanding the earliest changes that place people at risk, where therapeutic interventions are thought to most efficacious.
+CDR researchers employ animal and cellular models of Aβ accumulation, tau accumulation, and Down syndrome (DS) to understand what is occurring in the brains of AD patients, with the goal of understanding the earliest changes that place people at risk, where therapeutic interventions are thought to most efficacious.
 CDR investigators were also some of the first to identify cholesterol-lowering drugs and estrogens as potential AD therapies.
+NKI is particularly well-recognized internationally for the mouse models of Alzheimer’s developed by its researchers, which are being used worldwide by pharmaceutical companies and scientists to screen potential therapeutic agents for Alzheimer’s and Parkinson’s disease.

 Collaborations